jack-kerouac/betterplace_apidocs/README.md

 for more information.

-*Example:* The local german newspaper "Trierischer Volksfreund" has it's own donation portal at [http://www.volksfreund-servicecenter.de/projekte/].
+*Example:* The local german newspaper "Trierischer Volksfreund" has it's own donation portal at ["Meine Hilfe zählt"](http://www.volksfreund-servicecenter.de/projekte/).

 *Client projects:* Clients projects are projects on betterplace.org that are associated with the client-user.
 This way clients can control what projects